merative/acd-containers/src/pages/installing/installing.md

 When deploying in a non air-gapped environment, continue with the following installation.

-### Create a pull secrets

-ACD requires a pull secret to pull images from the entitled registry account.

-#### Global pull secret installation

-Request access to the entitled registry and get an API or entitlement key.
+### Adding an Kubernetes pull secret for IBM Entitled Registry

+In order for ACD images to be pulled from the IBM Entitled Registry, a Kubernetes pull secret must be added to the environment.
+This can either be added to the Openshift global pull secret or to the operator service account.
+The pull secret consists of an API key or entitlement key.
 See [IBM Developer Entitled Registry Login Options](https://playbook.cloudpaklab.ibm.com/ibm-developer-entitled-registry-login-options/) for details.

+#### Openshift global pull secret installation

-##### Update the global pull secret using the CLI
+To add the pull secret to the Openshift global pull secret:

-[Update the global cluster pull secret](https://docs.openshift.com/container-platform/4.7/openshift_images/managing_images/using-image-pull-secrets.html#images-update-global-pull-secret_using-image-pull-secrets) containing the container registry image pull secret with these steps:

 1. Extract the current global image pull secret from the cluster into a file in the current directory named .dockerconfigjson: oc extract secret/pull-secret -n openshift-config --to=.

 2. Create a base64 encoded string with the registry userid and password as it aligns with your access method.

-   `printf "iamapikey:<developerkey>" | base64`  -or-  `printf "cp:<entitlementkey>" | base64`
+   `printf "iamapikey:<iam apikey>" | base64`  -or-  `printf "cp:<entitlement key>" | base64`

 3. Edit the .dockerconfigjson file and **ADD** a new JSON object to the exiting auths object with the credentials for the entitled registry.
 For example: